Football in Peru: 1970s Golden Generation (1970s to 1980s)

-Once into the 1970s, the Peruvian "Blanquirrojas" rose with a spark of international victories and a string of young football stars that made the team once more a major competitive force in the world of football.
-Players like Teófilo Cubillas, Pedro Pablo Leon, Héctor Chumpitaz, Ramon Mifflin, Hugo Sotil, Roberto Challe, and César Cueto, helped make South American football a fierce competitor of European football at a time when teams throughout the world were becoming better at this sport.
-The participations of Peru in the 1970, 1978, and 1982 FIFA World Cups made the national team once again leave its mark in international competitions as the world saw with awe the elegant and technical play of a Peruvian squad that had a thirst for victory.
-The participation of Peru in the 1970 FIFA World Cup remains as one of the most memorable as the squad caused sensation as they advanced into the quarterfinals after first eliminating Argentina in the qualifiers, defeating Bulgaria 3–2 after trailing 0–2, losing 3–1 to Germany, and defeating Morocco 3–0.
-Moreover, their game against Brazil, which they lost 4–2, is usually considered one of the best World Cup games to have ever been played.
-Not only that, but in 1975 Peru achieved its second Copa América title, and thus another set of players consolidated their mark in Peruvian sports history.
-Furthermore, the Peruvian squad once more took the title of football champions at the Bolivarian Games twice during these times.
-Along with an increase of better teams within the Peruvian league, Peru kept up its game up well into the late 1980s.
+Once into the 1970s, the Peruvian "Blanquirrojas" rose with a number of international victories and a string of young football stars that made the team into a major competitive force.
+Players like Teófilo Cubillas, Pedro Pablo Leon, Héctor Chumpitaz, Ramon Mifflin, Hugo Sotil, Roberto Challe, and César Cueto, helped make Peruvian football competitive on the world stage.
+In 1970, Peru participated in the 1970 FIFA World Cup, advancing into the quarterfinals after first eliminating Argentina in the qualifiers, defeating Bulgaria 3–2 after trailing 0–2, losing 3–1 to Germany, and defeating Morocco 3–0.
+In 1975, Peru achieved its second Copa América title and were champions at the Bolivarian Games twice through the late 1980s.

 Modern history (1990s to present)

 Heading towards the 21st century, the 1990s were not very good years for the Peruvian football team.
 The terrible 1987 Alianza Lima air disaster further crushed the hopes for the team as a series of good players ready to play for the national team died.
 Although there were still several good players like Julio César Uribe, Nolberto Solano, Claudio Pizarro, and José del Solar, the team was no longer the "Golden Team" of the 70s.
 In terms of Copa América, the squad could only go as far as the quarterfinals before getting eliminated.
 Meanwhile, in the World Cup qualifiers, the team was not able to even get close to reaching another FIFA tournament until 1998, but that dream was also thwarted by a goal difference with Chile.
 The only important title the team won during these years was the Kirin Cup, where they shared first place with Belgium.